 One of my favorite places to grab a drink in Nob Hill San Francisco is at the Top of the Mark.
 It is one of the few bars with amazing views of the city of San Francisco.
 The bar is on the top floor of the Mark Hopkins hotel on the corner of California and Mason Streets.
 Stop by for a drink or two and enjoy the scenery from high above the city.
 This is also the perfect opportunity to dress up a little during your visit.

-Do you want to learn even more about the history of Nob Hill San Francisco?
-If you do, your best bet is to take the free walking tour of this district given by the public library.
-This two-hour tour takes you back to the 1800s, when the first mansions were built here.
+Both are two-hour tours long and take you back to the 1800s, when the first mansions were built here.
 You will also learn about the other important buildings and landmarks in the area.

 After living in Nob Hill San Francisco for several years, I've grown to love so many of the restaurants here.
 Below are just a few of my favorites.

 At the top of Nob Hill, you will find a group of highly rated luxury hotels.
 In addition, this neighborhood also offers several two- and three-star hotels.

 Here are some of the best in both categories:

 As I mentioned before, the Fairmont is a historic hotel in Nob Hill San Francisco.
 This four-star hotel is gorgeous and also in a great location.

 In addition to its history, it has a good sized gym, the Tonga Room (a Tiki bar where it 'rains' once an hour), and a spot right on the California Cable Car line.
 Here are some of its other amenities:

 Rooms here range from about $280 to $725 a night.
 Compare nightly rates for the Fairmont Hotel on TripAdvisor.com.

 The Stanford Court is the first of the top four-star hotels in Nob Hill San Francisco.
 It's in a great location right on the California Cable Car line and just blocks from both Union Square and Chinatown.